bbc/tal/widgets/carousel.md

 Would align to item 3 over the course of 500ms using a sine easing function.
 Note that by default animation is skipped, so the skipAnim property needs to be set false if you want animation.

 If you wish to interrupt an animation, you must call carousel.completeAlignment().
 This instantly moves the carousel to the end of an inflight alignment.
-If you attempt an aligment while one is already in progress and do not call completeAlignment, the new alignement will be queued to execute after the current alignment is complete.
+If you attempt an alignment while one is already in progress and do not call completeAlignment, the new alignement will be queued to execute after the current alignment is complete.

 If you are going to hide, destroy, or render a carousel invisible, you should first call completeAlignment.
 If you do not and are are using the CSS3 animation modifier, callbacks may not being cleared up resulting in a memory leak.
 You can call this safely if no animation is in progress, it just wont have any effect.